 Level 3 Real Time Data from NSE

-NSE Real Time Data also provides a 20 level deep order book.
-This is actually a subset of the Level 2 Data and is called Level 3.
+NSE Real-Time Data also provides a 20 level deep order book.
+Actually, this is a subset of the Level 2 Data, known as Level 3.

 Here, Level 2 provides market depth data up to 5 best bid and ask prices.